Skip to main content

 Why does tea need a 3-layer MET PET laminate?+

 Tea aroma is a mix of volatile organic compounds that diffuse through ordinary plastic films within weeks.
-A 3-layer PET + MET PET + LDPE laminate provides an aroma, oxygen, light, and moisture barrier in a single structure.
+A 3-layer PET + MET PET + LDPE laminate is designed as an aroma, oxygen, light, and moisture barrier — performance in practice depends on filling, handling, and storage at the destination.

 Do I need a zipper for tea packaging?+

 It depends on the SKU.
 For 100 g and above in modern retail, a stand-up zipper pouch is the standard — customers reclose after each use and the pouch stays presentable on the kitchen shelf.
 For 50 g samples or 1 kg bulk packs, a flat pouch without zipper is more economical.
-Stand-up zipper MOQ is 500 kg per design vs 300 kg for flat pouches and rolls.
+Stand-up zipper MOQ is 500 kg per design vs 300 kg for flat pouches and rolls (indicative — confirmed in quotation).

 What is the lead time for a tea packaging order?+

-For a first run plan 20–30 working days from the moment artwork is approved.
+Typical first-run lead time is 20–30 working days from artwork sign-off.
 Repeat orders are usually 10–15 working days because printing cylinders are ready with us.
+The formal lead time for your order is stated in the quotation we issue.

 Need flexible packaging for your brand?